hegerdes/homepage/content/blog/2024-05-kubelet-server-cert.md

----
++++
-title: The recurring problem of the Kubernetes metrics server and insecure Kubelet certificate
-description: The Metrics Server frequently encounters verification issues with Kubelet's self-signed certificates.
-I wrote a small summary and make a proposal for fixing it.
+title = "The recurring problem of the Kubernetes metrics server and insecure Kubelet certificate" description = "The Metrics Server frequently encounters verification issues with Kubelet's self-signed certificates.
+I wrote a small summary and make a proposal for fixing it." date = '2024-05-18'

-date: '2024-05-18'
-pic: '/img/blog/kubelet-insecure.png'
+[extra]
+pic = "/img/blog/kubelet-insecure.png"
-tags: ['Kubernetes', 'TLS', 'Security']
+tags = ['Kubernetes', 'TLS', 'Security']
----
++++

 ## The recurring problem of the Metrics Server and Insecure Kubelet certificate

 ### What is this about: